macocu/Monolingual-Curation/README.md

 The pipeline for creation and curation of monolingual MaCoCu corpora:
 1. crawling and some pre-processing: see [MaCoCu crawler](https://github.com/macocu/MaCoCu-crawler) repository for details on crawling.
 Main details on the pre-processing in this steps are included in this document, in section [Data Preparation and Filtering before the Monotextor and Bitextor pipelines](#data-preparation-and-filtering-before-the-monotextor-and-bitextor-pipelines)
 2. applying Monotextor pipelines - cleaning crawled data (removing encoding errors) and applying a better language identification (Monotextor), and detecting disfluent sentences (Monocleaner): see the [Monotextor](https://github.com/bitextor/monotextor/) and [Monocleaner](https://github.com/bitextor/monocleaner) repositories - more specifically, [this version of Monotextor](https://github.com/bitextor/monotextor/releases/tag/v1.0) was used for the release of MaCoCu corpora
-3. additional curation of data: see section [Post-processing-curation]().
+3. additional curation of data: see section [Post-processing-curation (after the Monotextor pipeline)](#post-processing-curation-after-the-monotextor-pipeline).
 4. Conversion to the XML format, which can be queried with the [prevert iterator](https://pypi.org/project/prevert/), available as a python package.

+See [final-format.md](final-format.md) for details on the final files structure and attributes.

-This documentation covers the 1. and 3. step of the pipeline.
+This documentation covers the 1. and 3. step of the pipeline:  [Data Preparation and Filtering before the Monotextor and Bitextor pipelines](#data-preparation-and-filtering-before-the-monotextor-and-bitextor-pipelines) and [Post-processing-curation (after the Monotextor pipeline)](#post-processing-curation-after-the-monotextor-pipeline).

 The repository consists of:
 - `README.md`: main documentation on monolingual data collection and curation
 - `scripts`: scripts, used in step 3 of the pipeline - post-processing curation
 - some additional information about the curation: `merging-data.md` (merging data for the same language from two crawling batches), `prevertical-format-validator.md` (documentation on validation of the prevertical format)
-- additional-documentation:
+- `additional-documentation`:
     - `Slovene-UTF-encoding-issues-mapping.md`: a list of mappings of Slovene UTF encoding errors, which was integrated to the Monotextor tool
     - `SouthSlavic-bad-domains-list.txt`: a list of domains, discovered to be of low quality based on a manual check-up (see [the manual check-up annotation guidelines](https://github.com/macocu/Manual-Checking-Web-Corpora-Guidelines)) and removed from Slovene, Croatian, Serbian, Bosnian and Montenegrin corpora
+    - `list-porn-domains-sl.json`, `additional-documentation/list-porn-domains-hbs.json`: list of porn domains in Slovene and Croatian-Serbian-Bosnian corpora, automatically identified (see script `scripts/porn-identifier/4-porn_identifier_final.py`)
     - `manual-checkup-report.md`: report on the results of a manual check-up of Slovene and Croatian web corpus (in release 1)

 ## Data Preparation and Filtering before the Monotextor and Bitextor pipelines